hnharsha/demo/README.md

 ## Heading 2

-Just some updates, in a branch
+I hope this isn't such a problem!